Frequently asked questions

 • Q. May I submit an essay longer or shorter than 5,000 words?

 A. A margin of 10 percent of the 5,000-word limit is acceptable (4,500-5,500 words: excluding the abstract, footnotes, and bibliography).
-No exceptions to this rule.
+If the essay contains significant excerpts, such as those found in a literary analysis, the length should be adjusted accordingly.
 You are advised to create an initial draft exceeding the final word count for thorough editing and refinement.
 Strategically plan your objectives to align with the length guideline.

 • Q. Are economics essays accepted?